-- ▶ Variable or reaction matrix:
+- Variable or reaction matrix:

 - Engineering at variable

 Property Flashing in segment Additional attributes in property group Limit Values.

-Engineering in a reaction matrix

-At configuring a reaction matrix in configuration dialog Conditions and reactions by enabling option Flashing.

-Info: This option can be found in section Additional attributes of the REMA configuration dialog.

-- Display in Runtime: - Screen elements:

-Section Flashing in Screen element property group Visibility/flashing.

-Alarm Message List:

-In order to display unacknowledged alarms in a flashing way in the Alarm Message List enable project property Unacknowledged alarms flash.
+- Project configuration in a reaction matrix When configuring the parameters of a reaction matrix in the States and Reactions configuration dialog by activating the Flash option.
+Info: This option can be found in section Additional attributes of the REMA configuration dialog. - Display in the Runtime: - Screen elements: Section Flashing in Screen element property group Visibility/flashing. - Alarm Message List: In order to display unacknowledged alarms in a flashing way in the Alarm Message List enable project property Unacknowledged alarms flash.

 Info: You can find this property in project property group Alarm Message List.
 With function Alarms: acknowledge flashing you can deactivate the flashing in the Runtime.